cloyloys/Sprague-LinuxFinal/README.md

 I have kali linux installed on virtualbox for the purpose of this final.

-After opening and booting linux on my selected VM, I navigated to the terminal and did the following the following:
+After opening and booting linux on my selected VM, I navigated to the terminal and did the following:

 1) Choosing the directory and creating the script using these commands...
 "cd ~/Documents" to change my directory to documents